genesiscommunitysuccess/custom-elements-lsp/README.md

 You just need to setup VSCode to use your local typescript install as by default it will try and use a version of typescript it is bundled with.

-1. You need to create a `settings.json` file inside of a `.vscode` directory.
-We need to configure VSCode to see the locally installed typescript binary (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).
+1. You need to create a `settings.json` file inside of a `.vscode` directory, this is to configure VSCode to see the locally installed typescript binary (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).
 You can see an example of this in this repository - `./example/.vscode/settings.json`.
 If npm has hoisted your typescript install, ensure the path you configure accounts for that.
 2. Launch VSCode on the project directory that contains the `.vscode` directory.
 3. Configure workspace version to local using `Typescript: Select Typescript Version` from the command palette https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript.
 If you are having issues seeing this menu option ensure you have a typescript file open.